radiorabe/actions/README.md

 See below for copy-pasteable examples of the provided actions.

-The examples use `@main` as the target version of the action.
-You should replace that with the current tag of this repository and also create the following `.github/dependabot.yaml`.
+The examples use `@v0.0.0` as the target version of the action.
+You NEED to replace that with the current tag of this repository and also create the following `.github/dependabot.yaml`.

 ```yaml title=".github/dependabot.yaml"
 version: 2